Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 For more details on dealing with errors arising from failed requests to Azure Active Directory, or managed identity endpoints please refer to the Azure Active Directory [documentation on authorization error codes][aad_err_doc].

 ## Next steps
 Currently the following client libraries support authenticating with `TokenCredential` and the Azure Identity library.
-Additional documentation on use of these client libraries along samples with can be found in the links below.
+You can learn more about their use, and find additional documentation on use of these client libraries along samples with can be found in the links below.

-- [Azure.Messaging.EventHubs][eventhub_client_library]
+- [Azure.Messaging.EventHubs][eventhubs_client_library]
 - [Azure.Security.KeyVault.Keys][keys_client_library]
 - [Azure.Security.KeyVault.Secrets][secrets_client_library]
 - [Azure.Storage.Blobs][blobs_client_library]